Patent Office Litigation

 Follow recent developments in our PTAB Blog.

-- Ranked a 2021 Leading Law Firm in California and Seattle for Litigation, Intellectual Asset Management (IAM) "Patent 1000"
+- Ranked a 2022 Leading Law Firm Nationally and Regionally in California and Seattle for Litigation, Intellectual Asset Management (IAM) "Patent 1000"

 - Named a 2018 Top Boutique Law Firm in California for Providing Outstanding Legal Services Dedicated to IP and IP Litigation, Daily Journal "Top Boutiques Supplement"